rangle/ngCourse2/handout/08-form-builder.md

 Right now, our component doesn't know how to get the values introduced in the form's fields.
 To do that, we need a way to pass an instance of the form when calling the `onSubmit` method on the template.

-The `NgForm` directive, besides of defining a new `ngSubmit` event on the form, is also creating and **exporting** an instance of the `NgForm` directive, called unsurprisingly `ngForm`, to be used as a local template variable.
+The `NgForm` directive, besides defining a new `ngSubmit` event on the form, is also creating and **exporting** an instance of the `NgForm` directive, called unsurprisingly `ngForm`, to be used as a local template variable.

 _app/my-form.component.html_
 ```html